 In these cases, all the children will be considered together as one application.
 If twins or multiple birth children are split by operation of the oversubscription criteria, the school will accommodate all children unless this would make the class too large and prejudice the education of the other children.
+Multiple birth children are 'expected pupils' to infant class limits if allocated in this way.
 The government's school admissions code makes an exception to the infant class limit in this situation.